caitlyn-wilhelm/IceCoverage/DynamicExample/README.md

 | Eccentricity Amplitude | 0.129         |
 | Eccentricity Period    | 44656         |

-The first step is to extract the desired simulation from the raw data by running `bigplanet`:
+The first step is to extract the desired simulation from the raw data by running `BigPlanet`:

 ```
 bigplanet bpl.in
 ```

-This will generate a ["bigplanet file"](https://virtualplanetarylaboratory.github.io/bigplanet/filetypes.html) called _DynamicExample.bpf_ Next generate the figure with the following command:
+This will generate a ["BigPlanet file"](https://virtualplanetarylaboratory.github.io/bigplanet/filetypes.html) called _DynamicExample.bpf_ Next generate the figure with the following command:

 ```
 python makeplot.py <pdf | png>